Types of coaching:

 A coach comes alongside their client to brainstorm, provide information, and examine potential decisions.
 We know that you are the expert of your life, your circumstances, and the set of personalities you must engage with.
 Through reflection, unpacking, reframing, and practice, clients can make small shifts in mindset that add up to huge relief as they face challenges with hope and faith, knowing that they are capable, that they have been successful, and that they will get where they need to go.

-“A mental health professional that uses coaching and co-regulation as a modality to support clients in their recovery.”Kimberly Weeks and Bobbi Parish
+“A trauma recovery coach is a mental health professional that uses coaching and co-regulation as a modality to support clients in their recovery.”~ Bobbi Parish (Executive Director, International Association of Trauma Recovery Coaching)

 What does a typical coaching session look like?